What to Do in Singapore: Our Highlights + Sightseeing Map

 Are you planning a trip to Singapore, or a stopover?
 That’s great!
-It’s an amazing place to visit, there’s just so much to see and do.
-Whether you’re in Singapore for a short stopover or you plan to stay for longer – you definitely won’t get bored.
+It’s an amazing place to visit.
 Singapore has so many sights to offer and we’ll be presenting our personal highlights in this post.

 This is your first time in Singapore and you want all the information on the city’s most important sights and highlights at a glance?

 Perfect!
 You’ve come to the right place.
-There’s so much to see and do in Singapore that we could easily spend weeks there at a time without ever getting bored.
+There’s so much to see and do in Singapore that we could easily spend weeks there.

 - Visit at least one of these places with the best views of Singapore

 - Stop for a meal at a hawker centre

 - Kampong Glam